 How Your Attic Impacts the Temperature in the Rest of Your House

 Picture a large rectangular ice cream cake fresh out of the refrigerator sitting on your kitchen counter.
-While you search for birthday candles to put on the cake, your husband removes a pan of scalloped potatoes from the oven which have been warming at 150 degrees.
+While you search for birthday candles to put on the cake, your husband removes a pan of scalloped potatoes from the oven which has been warming at 150 degrees.
 For the sake of this blog post (because he’d never really do this) he places the warm pan on top of the cool ice cream cake.
 Oh no. The cold ice cream frosting on the top of the cake immediately starts to melt as the heat transfers to the ice cream below.
 Before long, the middle of the cake starts to get mushy as the temperature of the ice cream warms.
 What a mess.
 As any expert will tell you, heat naturally flows from a warmer surface to a cooler area – seeking to merge the divergent temperatures.

-The same is true of your house.
+The same is true for your house.
 The roof and attic, baking in the blazing sun, retain a lot of heat energy.
 When the temperature of your roof is 140+ degrees and your attic is above 110 degrees, you can be sure of one thing – all that heat is going to impact the cool temperatures in the rooms below.
-It’s a simple equation really, the more heat that escapes to your cool rooms below, the longer your air conditioner needs to run to cool your home to a desired temperature.
+It’s a simple equation really, the more heat that escapes to your cool rooms below, the longer your air conditioner needs to run to cool your home to the desired temperature.

 Here’s a list of attic factors that can reduce heat and help keep your home cool as well as lower your electric bill.